shuvom-s/shuvom-s.github.io/_posts/2025-02-11-measuring-entropy.md

 $$H(X) \overset{p}{=} \lim_{n \rightarrow \infty} -\frac{1}{n} p(x_1, …, x_n)$$

 There’s a catch to the theorem above that is worth noting.
 The theorem only holds for stationary ergodic processes (i.e., there exists a stationary distribution), but it’s clear that English (or more generally any language) is constantly evolving, as new words are added, old words become obsolete, and writing styles evolve.
+The entropy of English today will change tomorrow, because new words are invented all the time, for instance.

 ## A Thorny Qualm
 The above approximation is neat but something still feels wrong to me.
 In some sense, the entropy of English is lower bounded by the number of plausible ideas there are in the world.
 That is, there are two layers in language, each of which has its own entropy: